OSGConnect/connectbook/FsurfRemote/ListAndGetOutputs.md

      $ ./fsurf --output --id 97 --user myuser --password mypassword

-The output files are commpressed as a single file `MRN_3_output.tar.bz2` in the current work directory.
-Note that  MRN_3 is the name of the subject name.
+The output files are compressed as a single file `MRN_3_output.tar.bz2` in the current work directory.
 You can extract all the files in the archive using:

     $ tar -jxvf MRN_3_output.tar.bz2